 visually impaired parents of sighted children, and many others have already discovered

 Tack-Tiles® Braille Systems to be an exceptional aid to learning, teaching,

 communicating, and enjoying this magnificent, poetic, language.

-English, French, Spanish, German, and Italian literary Braille, as well as
+sets in English, French, Spanish, German, and Italian literary Braille, as well

 for music notation.